 - flip the bread the other side and cook for more 2 to 3 minutes.

-- stack them up and store in a kitchen towel or bread box.
+stack the pita breads and store them in a kitchen towel or bread box.

-- just slice the bread into two… you will see the pockets.
+just slice the pita bread into two. you will see the pockets.

 - stuff the pockets with a filling of your choice and your pita sandwich is ready.